viamrobotics/viam-python-sdk/README.md

 `pip install git+https://YOUR_ACCESS_TOKEN@github.com/viamrobotics/python-sdk.git@FULL_COMMIT_HASH`

-It is recommended that you install using a commit hash, as that will allow you to upgrade/install over an existing installation, rather than having to uninstall and reinstall to upgrade.

 ### Upgrading
-To upgrade the SDK, you must either
-* First uninstall the SDK (`pip uninstall viam`) and then re-install using the above instructions
-* Install using a specific commit hash
+Because the SDK is under active development, we suggest that you upgrade the package frequently.
+To do so, simply run the `pip install` command with the `-U` option:

+`pip install -U git+https://YOUR_ACCESS_TOKEN@github.com/viamrobotics/python-sdk.git`

 **Somewhat-Automatic Updates**